anothertechs/anothertechs/src/blogs/programming/neural-network/resnet/index.md

 Since we don't need to calculate weight during back-propogation while testing our model we use `torch.no_grad` method.
 Rest part is same as training.

 After 10 epochs I got accuracy of 93.23%.

+## Conclusion

+In conclusion, ResNet is a powerful deep learning architecture that has become an essential tool for computer vision applications.
+By understanding its working, benefits, and potential applications, you can leverage ResNet to improve the accuracy and efficiency of your neural network models.